-Alternative 2: Installation of Vapor Mitigation Technologies, Natural Attenuation of Groundwater, and Installation of a sitewide Direct Contact Site Cap in support of proposed redevelopment (likely greenspace and/or parking areas will be targeted)
+Alternative 2: Limited Soil Excavation/Off-Site Disposal of VOC-impacted Soil with Natural Attenuation of Groundwater and Installation of Direct Contact Site Cap in limited areas in support of proposed redevelopment

-This alternative consists of the installation of vapor mitigation technologies, such as vapor mitigation barriers and/or sub-slab depressurization systems (SSDS), and the construction of a sitewide direct contact site cap to address localized VOC soil impacts and sitewide PAH and Resource Conservation and Recovery Act (RCRA) metals soil impacts.
+This alternative consists of limited excavation of petroleum-impacted soil with off-site disposal and the construction of a direct contact site cap in areas with low-level residual impacts.
 Residual groundwater impacts will be addressed through monitored natural attenuation (MNA).

-The excavation activities will focus on the areas of the site that have been determined to be impacted with petroleum VOCs above WAC NR 720 groundwater pathway RCL and in the vicinity of a former maintenance garage and in the vicinity of a former underground storage tank.
-Petroleum VOCs, including 1,2,4-trimethylbenzene, 1,3,5-trimethylbenzene, benzene, naphthalene, toluene, and/or xylenes, were detected above their respective NR 720 direct contact and/or soil-to-groundwater pathway RCLs.
-These concentrations of PVOCs, particularly the benzene and naphthalene, could create a vapor intrusion issue for future structures, if left in place.
-Naphthalene was detected in soil at concentrations ranging from 77.1 to 240,000 $\mu$ g/kg, with the highest concentrations primarily detected in the area of the former UST.
-Benzene was detected at 260 ug/kg near the former UST and from 31.7 to 800 ug/kg near the former maintenance garage.
+The excavation activities will focus on the areas of the site that have been determined to be impacted with petroleum VOCs above WAC NR 720 groundwater pathway RCL and in the vicinity of a former coal shed, which was constructed on the site as early as 1887.
+Petroleum VOCs, including 1,2,4-trimethylbenzene, 1,3,5-trimethylbenzene, benzene, naphthalene, toluene, and/or xylenes, were detected above their respective NR 720 soil-to-groundwater pathway RCLs at soil borings AM-SB-14 (1-4') and AM-SB-15 (2-4').
+These concentrations of PVOCs, particularly the benzene, could create a vapor intrusion issue for future structures, if left in place.
+The source of these impacts to shallow soils is unknown.
+Two estimated excavation areas with dimensions of 40'x40', to a depth of 5 feet bgs, are proposed, resulting in approximately 600 cy to be removed and disposed off-site.
+The final excavation area dimensions and volume of soil to be excavated will be confirmed with pre-remediation soil sampling.
+The excavations will be backfilled to grade with imported clean soil.

 Following excavation of petroleum VOCs as provided above, the low-level soil impacts remaining on the site will be addressed through the construction of a direct contact site cap.
-A temporary site cap was constructed at the site as part of the site demolition activities, with crushed concrete from former building slabs placed across the site to minimize the risk of direct contact with contaminated soil, in conjunction with perimeter site fencing to limit access to the site; however the temporary cap is not consistent with the final proposed residential site use and is not sufficient to protect future residents of the site.
+A temporary site cap was constructed at the site as part of the site demolition activities, with crushed concrete from former building slabs placed across the site to minimize the risk of direct contact with contaminated soil, in conjunction with perimeter site fencing to limit access to the site; however the temporary cap is not consistent with a residential site use and is not sufficient to protect future residents of the site.
 The final site capping plan for the Site will likely consist of building slabs, clean soil cover in green space areas, and paved parking and drive areas as part of the site redevelopment.
-The building slab portion of the final cap is anticipated to be constructed as part of site redevelopment, while the final site cap in the paved parking and drive areas is anticipated to be constructed as part of this remedial action alternative.
+The building slab portion of the final cap is anticipated to be constructed as part of this remedial action alternative, if funding is awarded to the Site through a USEPA Cleanup Grant.
 A concrete or asphalt pavement cover or a one to two-foot soil cover in greenspace areas would be constructed over an estimated 20% of the site, for the purpose of this alternatives evaluation.
-The site cap is considered an institutional control that will be listed on the WDNR's Bureau for Remediation and Redevelopment Tracking System (BRRTS) database with a longterm requirement for inspection and maintenance.
+The site cap is considered an institutional control that will be listed on the WDNR's Bureau for Remediation and Redevelopment Tracking System (BRRTS) database with a long-term requirement for inspection and maintenance.